KohlGoldsmith/KG_GLP-1_Interactions_Predictor/README.md

 <img width="1370" height="945" alt="image" src="https://github.com/user-attachments/assets/c0ac26b5-7e28-4c1d-9133-509a4b25845c" />

+### Model Evolution
-Originally, a Random-Forest model was used for analysis, however due to its poor results stemming from Random-Forest's aggressive guessing of "Yes" to satisfy the balance requirement, it led to many false positives.
-This was substituted for XGBoost, an algorithm  that uses an ensemble of decision trees to solve problems like classification and regression.
+Originally, a **Random-Forest** model was used for analysis, however due to its poor results stemming from Random-Forest's aggressive guessing of "Yes" to satisfy the balance requirement, it led to many false positives.
+This was substituted with **XGBoost**, an algorithm  that uses an ensemble of decision trees to solve problems like classification and regression.
 It is known for its high performance, speed, and scalability, and can handle large datasets by using parallel and distributed computing [8].

 However, after implementing this more robust model, I discovered that using MultiOutputClassifier in XGBoost creates a Binary Relevance problem.
 It trains a separate model for every single drug of which this list has several hundred.
 This led to an issue of training occuring for an unending length, obviously not realistic or achievable with this project's resources.

-A neural network model was eventually chosen as a middle ground, as neural networks perform well on data with high-dimensional input and output space [9].
+A **neural network** model was eventually chosen as a middle ground, as neural networks perform well on data with high-dimensional input and output space [9].

 <img width="1527" height="972" alt="image" src="https://github.com/user-attachments/assets/1ed0d9ee-1a97-4fd9-8551-60c2cb23c11c" />